kramergroup/lab-template/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/lab](http://localhost:3000/lab) with your browser to see the result.

+> Note that the lab compiles to static content and can be hosted on s3 etc. The route to access the lab changes in such scenarios to http://<server>/lab.html

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.